DC Wedding Photographers: Available for Small Weddings During COVID-19!

 - Great DC wedding photos.
 You don’t need a big, fancy venue to get great wedding photography.
 In the years we have spent photographing weddings, we have noticed that the venue is very rarely the only thing that makes a couple’s wedding pictures great.
 More often, it is the moments they capture that do it.
 An image that shows real, meaningful emotions is worth more than a dull shot with a fancy background.
-Years from now, you will care considerably less about where you got married then how you felt while doing it.
+Years from now, you will care considerably less about where you got married than how you felt while doing it.
 You will want to remember every beautiful emotion and every lovely moment.
 And the right DC wedding photographer can give you images that allow you to do just that.

 If you are planning to organize a wedding during the pandemic, we encourage you to have a look at our portfolio and contact us.
-We’ve photographed several smaller or nontraditional weddings in the past few years and are remaining open for business during the coronavirus crisis and will continue to serve brides and grooms should the pandemic return.
+We’ve photographed several smaller or nontraditional weddings in the past few years, remained open for business during the coronavirus crisis and will continue to serve brides and grooms should the pandemic return.
 (Provided that their events observe proper social distancing protocols and complies with local regulations, of course.)
 We’d love to help you preserve the beautiful memories from your wedding day, no matter what it looks like!

 © 2022 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers